vnbaaij/build-2025-lab300/lab/part8-commit-summary-descriptions.md

    ![VS commit dialog with AI button](./images/8-commit.png)

 1. [] Navigate to **Tools -> Options -> GitHub -> Copilot -> Source Control Integration**.
-1. [] Update the commit message customization setting to:
-   *"Summarize in a few sentences and then highlight the top 5 changes with emoji and short descriptions."*
+1. [] Update the commit message customization setting to: `Summarize in a few sentences and then highlight the top 5 changes with emoji and short descriptions`
 1. [] Return to the **Git Changes** view and generate a new commit message.
 1. [] Observe how the new commit message reflects the updated customization.